-Ryan Jacobson completed graduate studies at Naropa University and the University of Oxford focusing on Buddhist Studies and Oriental Studies.
+Ryan completed graduate studies at Naropa University and the University of Oxford, focusing on Buddhist Studies and Oriental Studies.
 His theses include a nineteenth-century Mahayoga meditation practice and the great accomplishment ceremony (drubchen).
 Read More ...

-Tenzin Choephel, born and raised in Tibet.
-Leaving India, he enrolled in Drepung Monastery and is a graduate of both Sara College and the University of Oxford.
-Recently, he has taught Tibetan language in India and the UK, including Thosamling Nunnery, Dharamsala, SOAS, the University of London, and Oxford.
+Tenzin was born and raised in Tibet.
+He enrolled in Drepung Monastery and is a graduate of the College of Higher Tibetan Studies and the University of Oxford.
+He has taught Tibetan language in India and the UK, including Thosamling Nunnery, Dharamsala, SOAS, the University of London, and Oxford.
 Read More ...

 We are always looking to grow our existing library of translated Tibetan literature.
 If you would like to join our mission and get involved as a contributor, please see below various options.

 PUBLISH WITH US

 We Provide an Open Platform for all Genres of Tibetan Texts

 Dissertations and journal articles are finished and printed, yet their primary sources sit in draft never to see the light of day.
 People run out of time, moving on to a subsequent publication.
 Tib Shelf is the platform for those hidden gems, storing draft translations for future enquirers and cooperatively helping to polish and publish translations.
 If you are interested in publishing or inquiring about our selection of draft material open to contributing translators, we want to hear from you.